Change Your Passport Name in the UK: The Complete 2026 Guide

 Online

-Most applicants use the GOV.UK digital service at gov.uk/apply-renew-passport.
+Most applicants use the GOV.UK digital service via gov.uk/changing-passport-information, which links through to the online application.
 The online journey walks you through the questions, lets you upload a digital photograph, and allows you to pay by card.
 Supporting documents (your current passport and original certificates) are posted separately to HMPO after you submit the online form.
+The online fee is £102.

 By post